Do you feel rejected or betrayed by a parent?

 feelings, assimilate your emotions, develop whatever relationships

-are possible and find some form of resolution or completion.
+are possible and find some resolution or completion.

-Whole families can be enmeshed in negative emotions.
+Whole families can be enmeshed in difficult emotions.

 seeking parent-like partners may delay your maturity.
 We can help you manage